rogerogers/quick-code-plus/README.md

-# snippet-common README
+# Quick Code Plus README

-This is the README for your extension "snippet-common".
+This is the README for your extension "quick-code-plus".
 After writing up a brief description, we recommend including the following sections.

 ## Features